How to Travel (preliminary info page)

 Keep receipts for any expenses you have during travel; you will need to upload images of them along with screenshots of the charges showing up on your credit card bills when asking for reimbursement.

-You are supposed to ask for reimbursement within 60 days of completing travel.
+You need to ask for reimbursement within 60 days of completing travel.
 If you are late, approving your reimbursement can require higher administrative levels of approval, which might not happen.
 The reimbursement request is again done through Concur by filing an expense report.
 Do not forget to include the air fare expense already in the system.
+Even though it is already in the system, you need to manually attach the airfare charge to your reimbursement request.

-In addition, all students should prepare in advance by, for example, installing appropriate apps on their phones -- perhaps airline apps, local public transit apps for you destination, the TripIt app which connects to Concur, etc.
+In addition, all students should prepare in advance by, for example, installing appropriate apps on their phones, which might include airline apps, local public transit apps for you destination, the TripIt app which connects to Concur, etc.

 International Travel